Shake It Off ... Salt, That Is!

 Salt, also known as sodium chloride, makes life delicious.
 Its taste varies slightly depending on the type of salt you choose.
 From iodized table salt and kosher salt to pink Himalayan and gray sea salt, this ubiquitous seasoning not only amplifies the flavor and aroma of foods, but it helps balance the sweetness or bitterness of other ingredients in recipes.

 Sodium is also an essential nutrient.
 At the needed level of 500 mg a day, it helps maintain fluid balance in our bodies and a healthy blood pressure.
-It's important for the proper function of muscles and nerves and for transporting nutrients into cells.
+It's important for the proper functioning of muscles and nerves and transporting nutrients into cells.

 Health Hiccups